jxxcarlson/blockParser/README.md

 pipe character.
 However, any leading string can in principle could be used, as can be a mix of such.
-Thus Markdown-style blocks such as the below are legitimate.
+Thus Markdown-style blocks such as the below can be accommodated.

 ```text